See Y'all Again in 2022

 Our ridership exceeded 51,000 passengers!
 That shattered any previous seasons.
 We successfully launched a new route, and expended to 21 trolley stops.
 All the while, our passengers complied with the health and safety guidelines, including the federal mask mandate.

 Be sure to follow @BreezeTrolley on Facebook and Instagram for announcements about the 2022 trolley season.

-The previous trolley route, now referred to as the “South Island Route,” follows the same service hours, routing, and stops as last year using two trolleys each day.
+The previous trolley route, now referred to as the “South Island Route,” followed the same service hours, routing, and stops as the initial route since 2018, using two trolleys each day.

-The service runs 1 p.m. to 10:00 p.m., Sunday through Thursday, and 1 p.m. to Midnight, Fridays and Saturdays, reaching each stop approximately every 30 minutes.
+The service ran 1 p.m. to 10:00 p.m., Sunday through Thursday, and 1 p.m. to Midnight, Fridays and Saturdays, reaching each stop approximately every 30 minutes.

 To contain the spread of the COVID-19 coronavirus, The Breeze has implemented some new and innovative safety precautions, including frequent cleaning and disinfecting of the trolleys by our maintenance team, customized clear plexiglass modesty panels beside the trolley driver, "one-way" boarding and exiting procedures (with passengers boarding in front and exiting through the rear door), social distancing while riding, hand sanitizer, and requiring passengers to wear facial coverings.